August 5, 2025

 -

-Evaluate the scope of alcohol and other drug misuse and campus violence and the intersection with other prevention efforts (suicide prevention, sexual violence and harm, interpersonal violence, etc.)
+Evaluate the scope of AODV and the intersection with other prevention efforts (suicide prevention, sexual violence and harm, interpersonal violence, hazing prevention, etc.)

 -